How to Get Equipment Back from a Terminated Employee

 Everything an employee needs to return their laptop is included in a box.
 There are packing materials, instructions, and a prepaid return label.
 All they have to do is put in their laptop and accessories and ship the box.

 allwhere provides real-time tracking and updates every step of the way from the moment an employee laptop is sent out to the moment it’s delivered.
-We even handle communication and can send reminders to a remote employee if they fail to respond initially.
+We even handle communication and can send reminders to a remote worker if they fail to respond initially.

 You can use a one-time retrieval kit.
 Or if you need ongoing retrievals, there are bulk options, which work well for larger companies with over 100 employees.

-Learn more about our equipment retrieval service and get the full details here
+Learn more about our equipment retrieval service and get the full details here.

 Tools for modern work